annahanslc/ames-housing-data/README.md

 ### 📈 Feature Correlations:

 ### Correlation to the target, SalePrice
+To get a general idea of the correlations within the dataset prior to preprocessing, I will calculate the correlation of all features to the target, SalePrice.
+Since most features are categorical, I will use the *dython* library's nominal associations function to help determine the Pearson correlation coefficients (r).

+However, I must keep in mind that dython associations treat ordinal features as nominal, meaning that is does not understand the order in the values.
+I will not have the complete picture until I encode these features using the Ordinal Encoder.

-The below barplot shows the correlations of each individual feature to the SalePrice, sorted from highest to lowest, based on the standard Pearson correlation, r.
+The below barplot shows the correlations sorted from highest to lowest.

 ![corr_feats_saleprice](https://github.com/user-attachments/assets/1dbe0224-5316-4f0d-8d2b-3fa909047420)

 The features with the 20 highest correlations to the SalePrice are: